 - Yard stick or ruler.

 Select the application link and enter your information about your location and your contact preferences.
 You will receive a welcome e-mail with your new CoCoRaHS ID and instructions.
-As soon as you have a username, password and a rain gauge, you many enter observations immediately!
+As soon as you have completed the online training and have a username, password and a rain gauge, you many enter observations immediately!

 CoCoRaHS New Hampshire Contact Information: